sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 ### `allowNull: true` with custom validators

-If a field that does not allow null values is set to null, all validators will be skipped.
-A `ValidationError` will be thrown.
+If you null a field that does not allow null values, you will see a `ValidationError`.
+All validators will be skipped.

-If a field that allows null values (`allowNull: true`) is set to null, only the built-in validators will be skipped.
-Custom validators will still run.
+If you null a field that allows null values (`allowNull: true`), only the built-in validators will be skipped, but custom validators will still run.

-This can be useful, for example, if you have a string field that can have a length between 5 and 10 characters but also allows `null`.
+This may be useful for string fields that allow 5 to 10 characters but also `null`.
 If the value is `null`, the length validator is skipped:

 ```js
 class User extends Model {}